M

 Habitat

-In areas such as the Indian subcontinent, Hawaii, and even Florida, some species of myna birds are plentiful, and they can be found flying around in pairs or as part of a flock.
+In areas such as the Indian subcontinent, Hawaii, and even Florida, some species of myna birds are plentiful and can be found flying in pairs or as part of a flock.
 They can be easily found in the trees of forests, jungles, even public parks, and people’s backyards.
-Admittedly, the price of bringing mynas to Hawaii islands is an imbalance of the delicate ecological balance that used to be found on the islands.
+The introduction of mynas to the Hawaiian Islands has disrupted the local ecosystem, as these birds compete with native species for food and nesting sites and are considered one of the world’s worst invasive species.

 Most myna bird species nest in cavities in tall trees, but birds such as the bank myna excavate nests in the mud of river banks or even in cavities they find in brick walls.
 Some myna species are known to evict small mammals from their burrows.
 Mynas line their nests with twigs, feathers, roots, rubbish, snarls of fibers, and leaves.